p516entropy/NearSocial.DevGovGigsUpdates/near-social-fuzzy-search/README.md

 ## Overview

-This widget implements a fuzzy matching algorithm that can handle typos, making it easier for users to find relevant posts quickly.
+The widget implements a fuzzy matching algorithm that can handle typos, making it easier for users to find relevant posts quickly.

 ## Features